Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Results and Discussion of Neutrino Cross-Sections

 The momentum $P$ can be approximately written as

 in terms of the polar angle $\theta$.
-The asymmetry of the neutrino momentum, $\Delta P / P_0$, as a function of $\theta$ is shown in Fig.~\ref{FlAn}.
+The asymmetry of the neutrino momentum $\Delta P / P_0$ is shown as a function of $\theta$ in Fig.~\ref{FlAn}.

-We use the distribution in (\ref{NtDis}) to calculate the ratio between the average momentum in the direction of the magnetic field $<P_z>$ and the total emitted neutrino energy $E_T$, i.e. $<P_z>/E_T = P_1/ 3 P_0$.
-The calculated results are $<P_z>/E_T = 0.0203$ and 0.0196 in systems with and without the Lambdas at $T= 20$ MeV, and $<P_z>/E_T = 0.0078$ and 0.0092 in a system with and without Lambdas at $T=30$ MeV, respectively.
+We use the momentum distribution in Eq.~(\ref{NtDis}) to calculate the ratio of the average momentum in the direction of the magnetic field $<P_z>$ to the total emitted neutrino energy $E_T$, {\it i.e.} $<P_z>/E_T = P_1/ 3 P_0$.
+Our results are estimated as $<P_z>/E_T = 0.0194$ and 0.0176 with and without the $\Lambda$s at $T= 20$ MeV.